Azure-Samples/media-services-v3-dotnet/Assets/AssetManagement/README.md

 ## Build and run

-Update the `MediaServicesAccountResource` in **Program.cs** to match your Azure subscription, resource group and Media Services account.
+Update the settings in **appsetting.json** in the root folder of the repository to match your Azure subscription, resource group and Media Services account.

 The sample will authenticate using any of the methods supported by [`DefaultAzureCredential`](https://learn.microsoft.com/en-us/dotnet/api/azure.identity.defaultazurecredential?view=azure-dotnet).